triton-inference-server/server/docs/test.rst

   $ cd qa/common
   $ ./gen_qa_model_repository
+  $ ./gen_qa_custom_ops

-This will server multiple model repositories in /tmp/qa_* (for example /tmp/qa_model_repository).
+This will create multiple model repositories in /tmp/qa_* (for example /tmp/qa_model_repository).
 The TensorRT models will be created for the GPU on the system that CUDA considers device 0 (zero).
-If you have multiple GPUs on your system see the documentation in the script for how to target a specific GPU.
+If you have multiple GPUs on your system see the documentation in the scripts for how to target a specific GPU.

 Build QA Container